 Digital Rectal Exam

-A digital rectal exam (DRE) is a test used to examine the lower rectum, prostate, pelvis, and lower belly for any changes that could indicate cancer.
-It can be used if you are having bleeding or a change in your bowel habits.
+A digital rectal exam (DRE) is a test used to examine the lower rectum, prostate, pelvis, and lower belly to check for cancer.
+It can also be used if you are having bleeding or a change in your bowel or urine habits.

-This exam may feel unpleasant but should not be painful.
-It should take less than a minute.
-If your provider feels anything abnormal, you may be ordered further testing.
+You may feel pressure, but it should not hurt.
+You may feel like you need to urinate (void or pee).
+It should only take a few minutes.
+If your provider feels anything abnormal, they may do more testing.

 What should I expect after the test?

-You can return to your normal activities after the test is done.
-You may experience a small amount of bleeding if you have a history of hemorrhoids or anal fissures.
+You can return to your normal activities right away.
+You may have some light bleeding especially if you have a history of hemorrhoids or anal fissures.
 If you have more than a small amount of bleeding, you should call your care provider.

 Digital Rectal Exam (DRE).
 Cancer.Net.
 (2020, November 19).
 Retrieved August 12, 2022, from https://www.cancer.net/navigating-cancer-care/diagnosing-cancer/tests-and-procedures/digital-rectal-exam-dre